 Source Index (SI) is a 16-bit register.
-SI is used for indexed, based indexed and register indirect addressing, as well as a source data addresses in string manipulation instructions are used in conjunction with the DS register to point the data locations in the data segment.
+SI is used for indexed, based indexed and register indirect addressing, as well as a source data address in string manipulation instructions.
+Used in conjunction with the DS register to point to data locations in the data segment.

-Destination Index (DI) is a 16-bit register is used in conjunction with the ES register for string operations.
-DI is used for indexed, based indexed and register indirect addressing, as well as a destination data addresses in string manipulation instructions.
+Destination Index (DI) is a 16-bit register.
+Used in conjunction with the ES register in string operations.
+DI is used for indexed, based indexed and register indirect addressing, as well as a destination data address in string manipulation instructions.
 In short, Destination Index and SI Source Index registers are used to hold address.